2018 St. Louis Bach Festival Schedule

 St. Timothy’s Episcopal Church

 The Young Artist Scholarship Program was established in 1989 to provide performance experience and enhance professional training for career-oriented soloists, some of whom now sing in concert halls and opera houses across the country.
 The 2017-2018 award recipients present a FREE recital with a variety of music from Bach to favorites from operatic and musical theatre repertoire.
-Enjoy hearing soprano Madalyn Mentor, mezzo soprano Emerald Barbour, tenor ____and baritone _____ accompanied by Sandra Geary.
+Enjoy hearing soprano Madalyn Mentor, mezzo soprano Emerald Barbour, tenor Kurtis Heinrich and baritone Chris Stanfill accompanied by Sandra Geary.
 Free admission.

 Tickets: FREE event